nplegendresbgenomics/bdcmetricsdashboard/README.md

 * Terra: N/A
 * Seven Bridges: The total of:
   1) The number of times the “Explore Selected” button has been clicked on the Data Browser.
-  2) The number of filters added in Faceted Search.
+  ~~2) The number of filters added in Faceted Search.~~
+    - This would be a heavy lift and not informative
   3) The number of times “Explore in Data Browser” has been clicked in the Data Overview page.
-  4) The number of searches performed in the Study Variable Explorer.
+  4) ~~The number of searches performed in the Study Variable Explorer.~~
+    - We could do the number of times SVE is clicked
-  5) The number of times “Query dataset” has been clicked in the Annotation Explorer.
+  5) ~~The number of times “Query dataset” has been clicked in the Annotation Explorer.~~
+      - We could do the number of times AE is clicked.

 ### Exports:
 * Dug: N/A